chantzos/__/README.md

 ```C
 		int editorReadKey(int fd)
 ```
-to cover more cases, but its a very naive cose, but I should publish it anyway.
+to cover more cases, but its a very naive code, but I should publish it anyway.